npnkhoi/npnkhoi.github.io/_posts/2025-03-02-memecraft.md

 that most of the memes are not that good, falling low on one of the metrics.
 That is understandable, as meme generation is a hard task requiring both contextual knowledge and a sense of humor.
-New modeling solutions should innovate these aspects.
+New modeling solutions should innovate on these aspects.

-Hopefully, in the future, humans can really enjoy AI-generated memes, while also motivated do good things thanks to good messages conveyed via those memes.
+Hopefully, in the future, humane can really enjoy AI-generated memes.
+Furthermore, the memes will convey inherently good messages, motivating people to do good things for a better world.
+In that sense, AI can actually change the world for the good!